-- 4.19 We believe that the current Shortfall Limit remains appropriate.
+- 4.19 We believe that the Trustee's Shortfall Limit is appropriate.
 We have considered that: - a.
-The actual asset allocation retains an allocation to growth assets in the order of 69.5%, with a 70.5% strategic allocation to growth assets; - b.
+The actual asset allocation retains an allocation to growth assets in the order of 64.7% and noting Vision Super's desire for further de-risking, the Shortfall Limit of 98% is consistent with guidance from the Actuaries Institute; - b.
 Vested benefits are higher than Minimum Requisite Benefits; and - c.
 The Authorities have a contractual obligation to pay contributions determined by the Trustee.